HDRI Frequently Asked Questions (FAQs)

 - See information on how to extend your ESI period for maternity reasons.

-Can I apply to the HDRI if I am currently applying for or already have been awarded an NIH grant?
+Can I apply to HDRI if I am currently applying for or already have been awarded an NIH grant?

 - Individuals who currently hold or have been previously awarded an R01 or similar grant (annual budget of $200,000 or more) as PI or MPI are ineligible.